fellesverkstedet/fabricatable-machines/chamferrail/README.md

 ![Chamfer rail 320mm axis](./img/22pinoin-cutout.JPG)

-### Glide block milling NOTE: *this an old glide block design* check Hattori or Humprhrey design in the repo for examples of latest design*
+### Glide block milling

+**NOTE:** The glide block design in this repo was updated on november 6th 2017.
+Check [Hattori - small format CNC mill](https://github.com/fellesverkstedet/fabricatable-machines/blob/master/hattori-small-format-cnc/README.md) for an examples how we use the state of the art glide block design.

 Make the screw pockets to 7mm depth and the wedge hole to full depth using 3mm bit.
 ![Chamfer rail 320mm axis](./img/17woodscrew-pocksets.JPG)